Woodplumpton. A small parish five miles away from Preston. Home of a dead ‘witch’ in a churchyard.

 The hare however knew the way.

-But the dog seemed to know the same, become one with its prey.
+But the dog seemed to know the same, becoming one with its prey.
 The hare raced, raced, raced, the dog on its heels and the hare ran a familiar trajectory, one known to those who knew the area but who could believe the audacity, the outrage, how something else could know to swerve that patch where the yellow flowers grew, to make a flying leap over such innocent looking flat benign water.

 The hare flew, flew, oh how it flew, no limbs moved, just a lithe body in flight, flew towards a cottage, a cottage more renowned as a hovel, a hovel where witchcraft resided.
 Where Meg Shelton resided.